 "God has bestowed upon his people the gift of song.
 God dwells within each human person, in the place where music takes its source.
 Indeed, God, the giver of song, is present whenever his people sing his praises."- Sing to the Lord: Music in Divine Worship, paragraph 1

 Among the many signs and symbols used by the Church to celebrate its faith, music is of preeminent importance.
 As sacred song, united to the words, it forms an integral part of solemn liturgy.-Music in Catholic Worship paragraph 23.
+For more information, please contact LW Riekki, our Director of Liturgy and Music.

 In addition to the primary ministries of Church and assembly at Sunday Eucharist, there are other ministries - readers, music ministers, extraordinary ministers of communion, servers, hospitality ministers (ushers/greeters), artists, etc., that are necessary to help the celebrating assembly do its job.
 The specific contribution of each individual ministry is unique and valuable.
+For more information, please contact LW Riekki, our Director of Liturgy and Music.

 Extraordinary Ministers of Holy Communion

 Extraordinary Ministers of Holy Communion share the bread and cup as well as themselves with each person who approaches them.
 This ministry is one of hospitable personal presence, in service, to the celebrating assembly.
 These ministers work hard to make the moment of communion an experience of full presence, remembering that sacraments are not things.
 They are personal actions of all who celebrate.
+For more information, please contact LW Riekki, our Director of Liturgy and Music.

 Lay Presiders of Prayer

 As Christians we are called to preach the gospel, to praise our God and to love one another.
 Because of our baptism, we have both the privilege and the responsibility to minister according to our talents.
 All gifts are given for the good of the entire parish community.
-Lay people now preside at many liturgical services including: ash services, communion services, committal rites, etc.
+Lay people now preside at many liturgical services including: ash services, communion services, committal rites, etc. For more information, please contact LW Riekki, our Director of Liturgy and Music.

 In the early years of the Church, people helped priests in many ways.
 Some of them helped at the celebration of the eucharist.
 These people were sometimes called "Acolytes."
 The word "Acolyte" has meant different things throughout the years.
 Recently it has meant the same as server.
 Servers assist the priest at the altar and help the congregation to pray.
 Serving at liturgy is open to ALL from 4th grade through adulthood.
+For more information, please contact LW Riekki, our Director of Liturgy and Music.

 Ministers of Hospitality

 This term now is used to describe the ministry of usher/greeter.
 The ministry of hospitality is one of joy, hospitality and care.
 The most fundamental mode of Christ's presence at Liturgy is in the assembly itself.
 Hospitality at worship is an expression of reverence for the presence of Christ in each member of the assembly.
 The ministers of hospitality are called upon to set THE example of hospitality for the rest of the assembly.
+For more information, please contact LW Riekki, our Director of Liturgy and Music.

 Saint Roman's food pantry is an outreach ministry that provides supplemental food to those people that qualify and live in one of the following zip codes: 53220, 53221 and 53207.
 Our pantry is staffed by 40 dedicated volunteers.
 Each client may visit the pantry once a month.
 The food we provide comes from the generous donations of our parishioners and our partnership with Hunger Task Force.
+For more information, please contact the parish office.
+Please click on the link below for the dates that our food pantry is closed.